-His findings were published in the June 2010 issue of the American Journal of Alzheimer’s Disease and Other Dementias.
+His findings were published in thethe American Journal of Alzheimer’s Disease and Other Dementias.

-In a study last year, Dr. Shea tested lab mice in a series of maze trials.
+In another earlier study, Dr. Shea tested lab mice in a series of maze trials.
 He gave them the equivalent of two glasses of apple juice each day for 30 days.
 He then put them through a series of traditional tests.